 Justice for Journalists

-With the highest number of journalists behind bars since records began and the murder of journalists going unpunished in more than 80% of cases, it’s more important than ever that we know what’s taking place in courts.
-The world is becoming increasingly authoritarian, and authoritarian leaders increasingly use courts to suppress reporting.
+The world is becoming increasingly authoritarian, and authoritarian leaders increasingly use courts to suppress truthful reporting.
+With the highest number of journalists behind bars since records began, and the murder of journalists going unpunished in more than 80% of cases, it’s ever more important that we know what’s taking place in courts.
+But that data is not generally available.
+As the only comprehensive, global program monitoring criminal trials, the Clooney Foundation for Justice’s TrialWatch Initiative – now active in over 40 countries – is filling this gap.

 Defending the Press

 Since its launch in April 2019, TrialWatch has focused on monitoring trials against journalists.
 We have monitored over 40 cases that threaten press freedom, including cases in which journalists have been charged with criminal defamation and insult, ‘fake news,’ national security offenses, and sedition.
 We have covered the crackdowns on journalists in Belarus, India, Morocco, and Hong Kong, as well as trials implicating freedom of expression of protesters, academics, opposition leaders and activists in countries such as Uganda and Thailand.